| Shield: The

 gathered by the surveys made during expeditions with the Vincennes

+as flagship.
 The silver fleur-de-lis refers to the French origin of the name

 Vincennes and the fort in Indiana after which the ship was named.